int-brain-lab/nma-ibl/README.md

 # IBL pipeline access for Neuromatch Academy workshop

-This package serves as a mini enviroment to interact with the public database of [International Brain Laboratory](https://internationalbrainlab.org) (IBL), as the resource for one of the projects for [Neurmatch Academy workshop 2020](https://www.neuromatchacademy.org/).
+This package serves as a mini enviroment to interact with the public database of [International Brain Laboratory](https://internationalbrainlab.org) (IBL), as the resource for one of the projects in [Neurmatch Academy workshop 2020](https://www.neuromatchacademy.org/).

 ## IBL and DataJoint